mizuki2232/stl/README.md

 Notes
 =====
-Templates json included,which uses for AWS CloudFormaiton,<br>
+Template json included,which uses for AWS CloudFormaiton,<br>
 See more infomation https://aws.amazon.com/jp/cloudformation/